John Ferrar Holms

-John Ferrar Holms (1897–1934) was a British literary critic.
+John Ferrar Holms MC (1897–1934) was a British literary critic.

 Early life

 He was born in India to a British civil servant and an Irish mother.
 Holms was educated at Rugby School and Sandhurst.
-He was commissioned in 1915 as a second lieutenant in the Highland Light Infantry, and awarded the Military Cross in 1917.
+During the First World War he was commissioned in 1915 as a second lieutenant in the Highland Light Infantry, and awarded the Military Cross in 1917.
 In March 1918 he was captured and was held as a prisoner of war at Mainz Citadel with, among others, Hugh Kingsmill, J. Milton Hayes and Alec Waugh.